 CART’s goal is to change the world of families impacted by ASD by understanding its causes, improving diagnosis, and developing transformative therapies.
 UCLA faculty envision a world where the cause of ASD is identified in each patient, and that patient then is offered therapy tailored to his or her specific form of ASD in a way that leads to the best possible outcome.

 Your support will help CART continue to expand its research, treatment, and community outreach activities to improve the lives of countless children, adults, and families with autism spectrum disorders.
 You can help us serve more children, adolescents, and young adults with autism – along with their families – ensuring their access to the training, support, and opportunities they need.

 To make a donation online, click here.

 To make a donation by check, please make your donation by check payable to The UCLA Fund and specify CART Fund #618040 in the memo line.
-Mail the check to Elizabeth Trejo, Director of Development, Office of Development for Neuroscience, UCLA Health Science Development, 10945 Le Conte Avenue, Suite 3132, Los Angeles, California 90095-1784.
+Mail the check to Elizabeth Trejo, Director of Development for Neuroscience: UCLA Health Science Development, 10945 Le Conte Avenue, Suite 3132, Los Angeles, California 90095-1784.

 How can I learn more?

-For more information on giving to CART, please contact Elizabeth Trejo, Director of Development at (310) 794-4356.
+For more information on giving to CART, please contact Elizabeth Trejo, Director of Development for Neuroscience, at (310) 794-4356.